 We all played pretend we were younger, as doctors, witches, cowboys, and aliens.
-However, while we were having fun, we were honing and developing our imaginations and creative skills.
+However, while we were having fun, we honed and developed our imaginations and creative skills.

-This massive cognitive shift comes on the back of exploratory and sensory play, which facilitates creativity and imagination.
-Moreover, it kickstarts a child’s ability to be cooperative with friends and family.
-It also further expands their social skills, their ability to solve problems, and to be fair and just.
+This massive cognitive shift comes from exploratory and sensory play, which facilitates creativity and imagination.
+Moreover, it kickstarts a child’s ability to cooperate with friends and family.
+It also further expands their social skills and ability to solve problems and be fair and just.

-Sometimes, this is called free play due to the unrestricted and improvised nature of it.
-But it’s also the most active and therefore, the most dangerous kind of play.
-Children running and playing can fall, go somewhere they’re not supposed to, or play with things that they shouldn’t because they imagine it’s something else.
+Sometimes, this is called free play due to its general and improvised nature.
+But it’s also the most active and, therefore, the most dangerous kind of play.
+Children running and playing can fall, go somewhere they’re not supposed to, or play with things they shouldn’t because they imagine it’s something else.
 You need to watch children doing this kind of play to keep them safe and teach them to understand boundaries.

 Imaginative and inclusive play activities